I Miss My Friend (song)

 "I Miss My Friend" is a song written by Tom Shapiro, Mark Nesler and Tony Martin, and recorded by American country music singer Darryl Worley.
 It was released in March 2002 the first single and title track from his album of the same name.
 The song became his first number one single on the Hot Country Singles & Tracks (now Hot Country Songs) chart.
 It also crossed over to pop radio, peaking at #28 on the Billboard Hot 100.

 Development and promotion

 DreamWorks promoted the album in conjunction with long-distance telephone company MCI for monitored stations to give away "I Miss My Friend"-themed phone cards in on-air contests.

 Content

 The song is a ballad to a lost significant other.
-In the verses, the narrator lists the details of his significant other that he misses, stating in the chorus that what he misses the most of all is her friendship.
+In the verses, the narrator lists the details of his significant other that he misses such as her eyes, her long brown hair and her powerful kisses during love making, stating in the chorus that what he misses the most of all is her friendship.

 It features accompaniment from piano, mandolin, and a string section throughout.